miwgu/FWK23S_Node.js_API/README.md

 Import Insomnia_topic_db2023.json

 ## Log in
-- username: migu pass: m123
+- username: migu password: m123 (role:Admin)
 - You need to change login routes code then you can login with m123 as Admin role and update password.
 You can change to hashSalting code then you login again.
 - Read rad 114 in index.js